 The OreSat project is an expandable, open source CubeSat "bus" (that's the technical junk inside of a satellite) that expands from a 1U to a 3U CubeSat.
-We currently have two satellites being built for launch in 2021 and 2022: OreSat and OreSat0.
+We currently have three satellites in the works: OreSat0, OreSat0.5, and the original OreSat.

 Will there be future OreSats?!
 We hope so!
-With NASA's Artemis missions, low earth orbit is no longer our only possible destination.
+With NASA's Artemis missions to the moon, low earth orbit is no longer our only possible destination.
 Keep in touch and find out what our next mission will be!